Ezekiel 25 – Judgment on the Nations Near Judah

 iii.
 “The principle of I Peter 4:17-18 is pertinent throughout this section.
 If God judged His own people, in justice He must judge the nations for their sins as well.”
 (Feinberg)

 iv.
 “Although the Old Testament prophets addressed their messages primarily to their own people, or to a part at least of God’s covenant community, it was characteristic of them to survey the other nations of the world in order to demonstrate the Lord’s sovereignty over the heathen as well as over Israel.
-This is the pattern in Isaiah (chapters 13–23), in Jeremiah (chapters 46–51) and also in Amos (chapters 1, 2).”
+This is the pattern in Isaiah (Isaiah 13-23), in Jeremiah (Jeremiah 46-51) and also in Amos (Amos 1-2).”
 (Taylor)

 v.
 “The principle which is operative in Matthew 25:31-46 is seen as applicable here also: the nations are judged on the basis of their treatment of ‘my brethren.’”
 (Feinberg)

 vi.
-Of the section between Ezekiel 25 and 32, “There seems to be a fascination with the number seven.
+Of the section (Ezekiel 25-32), “There seems to be a fascination with the number seven.
 There are seven nations that the prophet addresses.
 The seventh nation is Egypt, which has seven prophecies devoted to it.
 In the seventh of these, the text surveys seven nations.”
 (Vawter and Hoppe)

 vii.
 “It is remarkable that Ezekiel in his predictions did not mention judgment on Babylon, which was God’s instrument of wrath on Israel.
 In this particular, contrast the extended prophecies in Isaiah, Jeremiah and elsewhere.”
 (Feinberg)